-The NPS, the FAA, or (Insert operator name here). may request an amendment to this Agreement.
+The NPS, the FAA, or [name of air tour operator] may request an amendment to this Agreement.
 Written notice to amend the Agreement should be sent to the other two parties to the Agreement.
 Revisions to the Agreement can only be approved if all three parties sign the amendment to the Agreement, following the opportunity for public review and tribal consultation.